Solutions to common issues that can prevent you from using Speed Test Plus.

 1. Install the most recent version of Java and try again.

 2. Check your operating systems' settings for Java.
-You may need to enable Java content in the browser, adjust the security level, restore security promps or add http://www.megapath.com to your Exception Site List.
-Below is a screenshot from a Window's users.
+You may need to enable Java content in the browser, adjust the security level, restore security prompts or add http://www.megapath.com to your Exception Site List.
+Below is a screenshot from a Window's user.
 The Java settings are located within Control Panel.

 3. Check your browser's settings for the Java plug-in.
 Make sure your browser is set to alert you when a site is asking to use Java.
 For example, in Firefox this setting is "Ask to Activate."
 If your setting is "Never Activate" the Java will never run, and you will not be alerted by the Firefox browser that the test needs Java to run.
 The test will fail, without any message from your browser.